-The gut is an ecosystem and is host to trillions of bacteria known as the Microbiome.
-In a healthy gut, these large and diverse colonies of beneficial bacteria keep the harmful bacteria, parasites, virus, protozoa and fungus in check and prevent them from getting a foothold by crowding them out while producing vitamins, brain chemicals, nutrition for the gut, maintaining the immune system, extracting and absorbing nutrients in food.
+When talking about the condition of leaky gut in dogs, it good to start with knowing what happens in a healthy gut.
+The gut is an ecosystem that is host to trillions of bacteria known as the Microbiome.
+In a healthy gut, these large and diverse colonies of beneficial bacteria keep the harmful bacteria, parasites, virus, protozoa, and fungus in check and prevent them from getting a foothold by crowding them out while producing vitamins, brain chemicals, nutrition for the gut, maintaining the immune system, extracting and absorbing nutrients in food.

 This is known as Homeostasis or the ability or tendency to maintain internal balance.
 So much of our health relies on it that dogs and humans simply cannot be healthy without a normally functioning gut.